-- (a) Investigation.
+(a) Investigation.
 The Independent Ethics Counsel shall take such steps as are necessary to investigate complaints not dismissed as frivolous pursuant to this Article.
-During the investigation, if potential violations of the Code of Ethics not raised in the original complaint are discovered, the Independent Ethics Counsel may amend the scope of the investigation and the subject(s) of the investigation shall be notified of the additional possible violations as soon as practicable. - (b) Findings.
+During the investigation, if potential violations of the Code of Ethics not raised in the original complaint are discovered, the Independent Ethics Counsel may amend the scope of the investigation and the subject(s) of the investigation shall be notified of the additional possible violations as soon as practicable.

+- (b) Findings.
 Within fourteen (14) days of the conclusion of its investigation of a complaint, the Independent Ethics Counsel shall issue a confidential written recommendation to City Council containing its investigative findings.
-The Independent Ethics Counsel's recommendation shall include specific findings of fact and a recommendation, with citation to specific provisions of the Code of Ethics, regarding whether or not, by a preponderance of the evidence, one (1) or more violations of the Code of Ethics appear to have occurred.
-The written recommendation to City Council is a work product prepared for elected officials and is not a public record under the Colorado Open Records Act. - (c) The Independent Ethics Counsel, after its investigation, may find there are no violations of the Code of Ethics and dismiss the complaint, or in the recommendation to City Council, recommend proceeding to a hearing.
-The Independent Ethics Counsel may dismiss the complaint due to insufficient evidence to proceed if the standard of proof cannot be met, dismiss all or any part of the complaint because there is no substantial likelihood of success on the merits through an adversarial hearing, stay proceedings after referring the matter for action by law enforcement, regulatory or other authorities with jurisdiction over the matter, or dismiss the complaint in the interests of justice where proceeding with the matter would be contrary to the interests of the City or its citizens.
-The findings and dismissal by the Independent Ethics Counsel is final action. - (d) Upon receipt of the Independent Ethics Counsel's recommendation to proceed, the City Council may by a vote of two-thirds of the members in office at the time at a regularly scheduled meeting, appoint by resolution an independent hearing officer to preside over a hearing.
-Any hearing officer selected shall be an attorney licensed to practice law in Colorado.
+The Independent Ethics Counsel's recommendation shall include specific findings of fact and a recommendation, with citation to specific provisions of the Code of Ethics, regarding whether or not by a preponderance of the evidence one (1) or more violations of the Code of Ethics appears to have occurred.
+The written recommendation to City Council is work product prepared for elected officials and is not a public record under the Colorado Open Records Act. - (c) Council Procedures.
+Upon receipt of the Independent Ethics Counsel's recommendation, the City Council may, by majority vote: - (1) Issue a notice to proceed with those allegations of ethics violations and appoint an independent hearing officer; - (2) Accept the Independent Ethics Counsel's recommendation finding no violations of the Code of Ethics; - (3) Refer the matter back to the Independent Ethics Counsel for further investigation; - (4) Dismiss all or any part of the Independent Ethics Counsel's recommendation due to insufficient evidence to proceed if the standard of proof cannot be met; - (5) Dismiss all or any part of the Independent Ethics Counsel's recommendation because there is no substantial likelihood of success on the merits through an adversarial hearing; - (6) Stay proceedings or dismiss all or any part of the Independent Ethics Counsel's recommendation after referring the matter for action by law enforcement, regulatory, or other authorities with jurisdiction over the matter; or - (7) Dismiss all or any part of the Independent Ethics Counsel's recommendation in the interests of justice, including the presence of circumstances in which proceeding with the matter would be contrary to the interest of the City or its citizens. - (d) The City Council shall provide the accused party, the complainant, the Independent Ethics Counsel, and the City Attorney with written notice of its decision, including any notice to proceed with allegations of ethics violations issued by City Council.

 Sec.
-2-10-150. - Notice of Allegations of Ethics Violations; Mandatory Recusal.
+2-10-150. - Notice To Proceed With Allegations Of Ethics Violations; Mandatory Recusal.